luisawatkins/orbitdb-storacha-bridge/README.md

 Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without full hash and identity preservation (both valid approaches).
 Works in both Node.js and browser environments (in browsers at this time only without the full hash identity preservation by restoring db entries only [Issue #4](../../issues/4))

-Furthermore, a [`StorachaTest.svelte`](src/components/StorachaTest.svelte) and a [`StorachaAuth.svelte`](src/components/StorachaAuth.svelte) which demonstrate a typical basic OrbitDB Todo example workflow between two OrbitDB instances (with two separate libp2p, IPFS nodes running in the browser - Alice & Bob)
+Furthermore, a [`StorachaTest.svelte`](src/components/StorachaTest.svelte) and a [`StorachaAuth.svelte`](src/components/StorachaAuth.svelte) which demonstrate a typical basic OrbitDB Todo example workflow between two OrbitDB instances (with two separate libp2p, IPFS nodes running in the browser - Alice & Bob) in this basic scenario their nodes aren't connected, they exchange data simply to and from the Storacha gateway to Filecoin decentralized storage.

 The [`scripts/svelte-backup-restore.js`](scripts/svelte-backup-restore.js) script is setting up a complete example Svelte App with StorachaTest.svelte and StorachaAuth.svelte - which is already uploaded here: [https://w3s.link/ipfs/bafybeic7xjxp6acm5hsj2eybtan3bomlkxzw74giicrm2aglh224rrjpkm](https://w3s.link/ipfs/bafybeic7xjxp6acm5hsj2eybtan3bomlkxzw74giicrm2aglh224rrjpkm)